RyNo-Design/zmk-config-MicroGaming/zephyr/doc/develop/optimizations/footprint.rst

 Various Debug/Informational Options
 ***********************************

-The following options output more information about the running application and provide means for debugging and error handling:
+The following options are enabled by default to provide more information about the running application and to provide means for debugging and error handling:

 :kconfig:option:`CONFIG_BOOT_BANNER`
   This option can be disabled to save a few bytes.

 :kconfig:option:`CONFIG_DEBUG`
-  This option can be enabled for debug builds.
+  This option can be disabled for production builds

-Note that the boot banner is enabled by default.

 MPU/MMU Support